FedericoPonzi/tlaplus-formatter/README.md

 It uses tlaplus tools' SANY library to parse your specification, and it applies some (at the moment) predefined format to it.

-This is still _ALPHA_ software, feel free to try it out and leave feedback but be aware it might break your specs.

 ## Project Goals:

 * A formatter for the TLA+ language.
-Pluscal is currently not a priority.
+Pluscal is (currently) not a priority.
-* It should be configurable but also provide sane defaults.
+* Configurable: provide sane defaults.
-* It should never add useless chars (no extra spaces or extra newlines)
+* Minimal: never add useless chars (no extra spaces or extra newlines)
-* It should never break any specs.
-No user configuration should ever lead to broken specs.
+* Reliable: It should never break any spec nor change its meaning.
+No configuration permutation should ever lead to a broken specs.
-* The output should be stable.
-Applying the formatter to the output of a previous formatter run should not change it.
+* Stable: Applying the formatter to the output of a previous formatter run should not change it.
-* It should be fast.
+* Fast.

 ## Configurations: